-- Various strategies for group control, communication, leadership styles and positioning, keeping a group together e.g. group huddle. - Moving groups in more challenging situations eg rips, waves, caves, zawns, boulder fields.

-- Incidents that involve people, e.g. a broken limb, hypothermia, unconsciousness, suspected spinal, stings, foot entrapment, panic, incidents in caves, fishing line etc. - Incidents that involve rescue in different circumstances and conditions thereby requiring a working knowledge of a variety of approaches which may include the use of the Group and/or Assistant Guide.
+- Various strategies for group control, communication, leadership styles and positioning, keeping a group together e.g. group huddle. - Moving groups in more challenging situations e.g. rips, waves, caves, zawns, boulder fields. - Incidents e.g. a broken limb, hypothermia, unconsciousness, spinal injury, stings, foot entrapment, panic, incidents in caves, fishing line etc. - Incidents that involve rescue in different circumstances and conditions, thereby requiring a working knowledge of a variety of approaches, which may include the use of the Group and/or Assistant Guide.